alphabetworkers/alphabetworkersunion.org/frontend/content/principles/articles.en.md

 - Chapter Coordinators.
 - For each Chapter, one additional representative for every 150 members.

+The Steering Committee will be made up of approximately the same ratio of TVCs to FTEs that Alphabet itself has in North America: 1:2.
+If less than one third of the Steering Committee are TVCs, the TVC Workplace Unit can elect extra delegates to get the desired ratio.

 #### Distinctions between the Steering Committee and the Executive Council
 The Steering Committee is where most broad, strategic decisions get made.
 This is meant to be a representative group to ensure that the policies and strategies of AWU are continually adapting based on our changing circumstances.
 On the other hand, the Executive Council is responsible for quick decisions, times when we need to make a quick determination on how to best apply the agreed upon polices and strategies.

 ### Workplace Units